Ayan (film)

 The film was launched in Chennai, while filming also took place in various locations out of India, including Namibia, Malaysia, Zanzibar and South Africa.
-It released on 3 April 2009 worldwide to positive reviews.
-Ayan was declared as the solo blockbuster of 2009 in Tamil cinema, collecting about ₹80 crore worldwide.
+It released on 3 April 2009 worldwide.
+Ayan was declared as the solo blockbuster of 2009 in Tamil cinema, collecting about ₹80 crore worldwide and became the highest grossing Tamil film of the year.
 The film was also successful in Kerala.